-Currently the system we use includes in-school suspensions, out-of-school suspensions, alternative education schools, and expulsions.
+Currently, the system we use includes in-school suspensions, out-of-school suspensions, alternative education schools, and expulsions.

-a.
-Pros: Removes students from situation
+Removes the student from the situation

-b.
-Cons: Miss assignments and do not take responsibility for their conduct
+Misses assignments; does not take responsibility for their conduct

-a.
-Pros: Remain in school
+Remain in school

-4. Expulsions—used for serious infractions such as drugs and weapons, where criminal charges can be brought against the student or students.
+Expulsions: Used for serious infractions such as drugs and weapons, where criminal charges can be brought against the student or students.

-a.
-Pros: Removes students who may cause harm to another or influence others with drug usage
+Removes students who may cause harm to another or influence others with drug usage

-b.
-Cons: Some drug infractions are petty in nature, i.e. use of Tylenol, aspirin, and cough drops
+Some drug infractions are petty in nature, i.e. use of Tylenol, aspirin, and cough drops

-We need a program that teaches students how to interact with others, their peers and authority figures, while still being able to voice their opinion.
+We need a program that teaches students how to interact with others, their peers, and authority figures, while still being able to voice their opinions.
 They need to know that they matter and that everything is being done to help them.
 That's the key.
-Everyone should feel wanted and an important part of the educational system.
-If we solve the problem by suspending them, I'm sorry; we are not solving the problem at all.
+Everyone should feel wanted since this is an important part of the educational system.
+If we solve the problem by suspending them, we are not solving the problem at all.
 We are only adding to the problem.
-It’s like a rug, we can sweep all kinds of garbage underneath it but it’s still there—hidden but there.
+It’s like a rug: We can sweep all kinds of garbage underneath it but it’s still there—hidden but there.
 Unless students uncover it and deal with it, it will remain there.
-Creating bumps in the road until eventually, their teachers and administration don’t have a choice.
+This will create bumps in the road until eventually, their teachers and administration don’t have a choice.
 They have to deal with it or pass the buck to someone else who may be able to deal with the situation and its causes.

 Ways to Improve the Suspension System

 First of all, we need to keep them in school unless it is serious.
-For weapons and drugs, the students need to be removed from the school grounds and proper actions need to be taken.
+For weapons and drugs, students need to be removed from the school grounds and proper actions need to be taken.
 We must keep our students safe.

-Separation from the Situation
+Separation From the Situation

-They need to know they can voice their opinion but there is a right and a wrong way to do it.
+They need to know they can voice their opinion, but there is a right and a wrong way to do so.
 They also need to know that they matter.
-The students need someone who will work with them, to encourage, and to help them to stay on the right track.
+The students need someone who will work with them to encourage them and help them to stay on the right track.
 This may be a teacher, administrator, staff employee, college student, or a student in a higher grade.
-But a word of caution, just assigning a person to help a student is not sufficient.
-The troubled student needs to have a repertoire with his or her “buddy”.
+But a word of caution: just assigning a person to help a student is not sufficient.
+The troubled student needs to have a repertoire with his or her “buddy.”

 Counseling may also be needed.
-Students may have an anger issue that is set off when a person does some specific behavior.
+Students may have an anger issue that is set off when a person does a specific behavior.
 It is important to identify it and work on being proactive versus reactive.

 For those who are avoiding their classes because of ISS or skipping, staying after school may be beneficial.
-It would give them the time to work on missed assignments as well as show them that their behavior is unacceptable.
+It gives them the time to work on missed assignments as well as help them understand that their behavior is unacceptable.
 A teacher's detention will not do, but an administrator's detention will.
 The students need to know that not completing their work is unacceptable and they will get to visit the administrator.
 Of course, it would be a nice touch if the administrator was to give several lectures throughout.